Financing or Leasing Entities

 Who Is It For?

-Vehicle leasing companies
+Vehicle financing or leasing companies

-Equipment leasing firms
+Equipment financing or leasing firms

 Leasing agents and dealership finance teams

-Compliance officers within leasing businesses
+Compliance officers within financing or leasing businesses

 This solution is designed for businesses that extend credit or lease vehicles and equipment, helping them meet identity verification, third-party determination, and record-keeping requirements under Canada's PCMLTFA.